U.S. confirms Islamic State computer expert killed in air strike

 Hussain was responsible for releasing personal information of around 1,300 U.S. military and government employees in recent weeks, and "sought to encourage" attacks against them, U.S. officials said.

-One official, speaking on condition of anonymity, said Hussain had also been linked to the release of the names, addresses and photos of 100 U.S. service members on an Islamic State website in March.
+One official said Hussain had also been linked to the release of the names, addresses and photos of 100 U.S. service members on an ISIL website in March.

-Another official said that Washington had evidence that Hussain was in contact with two men who were shot dead when they tried to attack a "Draw Mohammed" cartoon contest in Garland, Texas in early May.

-Islamic State claimed in a radio message after the shooting that the two men were "brothers" connected to the group.

 The strike that killed Hussain was among the first directed specifically at an individual involved mainly in Islamic State’s extensive cyber and social media campaigns.